techekeh/techekeh.github.io/about.md

 title: About
 ---

-## Welcome to Techekeh University

-## Why Techekeh

-It is basically an online tech training university to build you and generation of tech giants globally.

-## How to join

-All that is needed is an open mind to learn and a hunger to succeed,you don't need any prior requirement to enroll.
+## Who is Emmanuel Ekeh

+Emmanuel Ekeh is a smart brilliant minded individual, approachable and is passionate about tech, investment and online business.
+He is also a B.Sc holder in information technolgy from the national open university nigeria.

-## What we do
+## About what i do

-we work hard to prepare every student for a great professional tech life, we hold your hand and show you step by step on what to do to get maximuim result.
+Emmanuel Ekeh help interested people make money online through affiliate marketing , crypto trading and tech investment.

 ## Contact

-if you are interested? check our website (techekeh.github.io) follow our twitter handle (@emmanuel_ekeh_) and on linkedin (https://www.linkedin.com/in/emmanuel-ekeh-54b1a4105)
+if you are interested? check out the website (techekeh.github.io) Twitter handle (@emmanuel_ekeh_) and on Linkedin (https://www.linkedin.com/in/emmanuel-ekeh-54b1a4105)